Best Income Protection Insurance For Contractors In 2024

 What Comes Under Self-Employed Income Protection?

-If you are a self-employed contractor, the attraction of contractor income protection is to provide a replacement salary while you are not able to work.
+If you are a self-employed contractor, the attraction of contractor income protection is to provide a replacement salary while you cannot work.

 Income protection for self-employed contractors covers against wide-ranging illnesses, injuries and accidents, but there are areas that you should be aware of that are not covered: